Quarter Pound of Stupid: What hamburgers can teach us about B2B marketing

 What about B2B marketing?

 Marketing campaigns can fail for hundreds of different reasons.
-They can be too complex.
-They can be too basic.
+They can be too complex or too condescending.
 Sometimes they’re so far from the mark that they put companies out of business.

 Being too complex, or being overtly technical, is one issue that has plagued B2B marketing since its inception.
 So much so that the industry even created its own parody video.